annahanslc/ames-housing-data/README.md

 The goal of this project is to generate a regression model that will allow the Ames City Assessor to predict the market value of any home in Ames City.

 Throughout the project, I will gauge the accuracy of my model by calculating the log RMSE of my validation dataset.
-Ultimately, the success of the model will be determined by Kaggle in the form of log RMSE calculated based on my predictions of the test dataset.
-This test dataset does not contain the target feature, SalePrice.
+Ultimately, the success of the model will be determined by Kaggle in the form of log RMSE of my predictions.
+The predictions will be produced by my final model based on the features provided in test.csv, which does not contain the target feature, SalePrice.

+# Process Overview

+1. Conduct Exploratory Data Analysis (EDA) to understand the features individually.
+During my EDA, I will also:
+    1. Address nulls and determine imputation stratgies
+    2. Check for outliers and determine if any need to be removed
+    3. Check for bad data or other concerns
+    4. Determine if the feature needs to be encoded or scaled
+    5. Analyze features for correlations and multicollinearity
+2. Engineer new features to capture new perspectives on the data to provide additional information to the model.
+3. Build a data preprocessing pipeline to easily fit and transform data based on my discoveries during EDA.
+My pipeline will include the following components:
+    1. Outlier Remover Custom Transformer
+    2. Feature Engineering Custom Transformer
+    3. Imputers using various strategies
+    4. Encoders for OneHotEncoding and OrdinalEncoding
+    5. Scalers for scaling various types of numeric features.
+4. Fit various models and calculate the log RMSE to determine the best model for this project
+5. Use GridSearchCV and RandomizedSearchCV to fine tune the model's hyperparameters.
+6. Once the final model is selected, analyze the model to understand what features are the strongest drivers.
+7. Make plans for next steps and future improvements to the model.

 # Directory